ibm-cloud-docs/EventStreams/setting_up_app_vpn.md

 {: #prepare-satellite-aws}
 {: step}

-Complete the steps in [Getting started with the Satellite plan for Event Streams](/docs/EventStreams?topic=EventStreams-satellite_getting_started){: external} to set up the plan for {{site.data.keyword.messagehub}} in a Satellite location that is using AWS infrastructure.
+Complete the steps in [Provisioning Event Streams for Satellite](/docs/EventStreams?topic=EventStreams-satellite-provisioning){: external} to set up the plan for {{site.data.keyword.messagehub}} in a Satellite location that is using AWS infrastructure.

 ## Create a Client VPN endpoint
 {: #create_vpn_endpoint}